FengRui1998/DiVA/README.md

 Please stay tuned—we will update the repository with the release timeline and paper status accordingly.

 Note: Due to data privacy concerns, the code we released is not complete in some details, but the model structure part is the full version.
-We have hidden the parts about the data due to data privacy concerns.
+Detailed information and access application procedures for our database are available at https://cogpic.github.io/.

 ---